 Is A Microphone Boom Arm Worthwhile?

-You can also use a mic boom arm to ensure perfect mic placement. … However, quality can vary greatly, and some mics (like Blue Yeti) weigh more than others and will require a more robust boom.
+You can also use mic boom arms to ensure perfect mic placement.
+However, quality can vary greatly, and some Bom arms mics (like Blue Yeti microphone) weigh more than others and will require a more robust boom.
 A standard mic will last a lifetime if you buy it well.

 Can You Attach An Arms Boom To A Microphone Stand?